jrmihalj/jrmihalj.github.io/_posts/2016-9-10-hierarchical-data-management-and-visualization.md

 ggplot(berg, aes(x=Elevation, y=Weight, color=Species))+
   geom_point(shape=20)+
   facet_wrap(~Genera, ncol=5)+
-  guides(color=F) # There are many species, so suppress the color legend
+  guides(color=F) # There are many species, so we'll suppress the color legend
 {% endhighlight %}

 ![center](/figs/2016-9-10-hierarchical-data-management-and-visualization/by_genus-1.png)

 Now it becomes clear why Bergmann's rule was being obscured when we looked across the whole data set and when we looked at mountains individually.
 There is a lot of variation among genera in the body size - elevation relationship.
 This makes sense, because we coded a large random variation in slope among genera.

 Go back and change the random variation in slopes and intercepts at the different hierarchical levels.
-How does this effect the overall pattern among mountains?
+How does this affect the overall pattern among mountains?
 This type of simulation can help you understand how much data you might need to collect in order to find statistically meaningful patterns.